an-anime-team/anime-games-launcher/repository/standards/packages_engine.md

 If `position` is specified, then `fs:seek` will be used before reading the chunk.
 This will affect future operations as well.
+Position can be negative to set offset from the end of the file.
+Otherwise it's always set from the beginning of the file.

 If `length` is specified, then the chunk length will not be larger than the given number.